 A salon can feel busy with lots of new faces while losing existing clients at the same rate.
 You end up working hard just to stand still.

-Above 70% is fine.
-Above 80% is good.
-Below 60% and you've got a leak.
-Worth finding, because getting someone back is much easier than finding someone new.
+Above 70% is fine, and above 80% is good, but below 60% you've got a leak worth finding because getting someone back is much easier than finding someone new.

 Retail percentage

 Retail divided by total revenue.
-Most salons sit around 3-4%.
-The ones doing well are at 10-15%.
+Most salons sit around 3-4%, while the ones doing well are at 10-15%.

-This matters because margins are completely different.
-A £22 conditioner is almost pure profit. £22 on a service has to cover wages, products, chair time, everything else.
+This matters because the margins are completely different: a £22 conditioner is almost pure profit, whereas £22 on a colour service has to cover wages, products, chair time, and everything else.

-Low retail usually isn't about the products.
-It's about whether anyone mentions them.
+Low retail usually comes down to whether anyone mentions the products.
 Using something on a client's hair and hoping they ask isn't selling.

 Individual performance

 Sometimes the reason for low numbers is obvious: part-time, newer, specialises in longer services.
-Sometimes it's not.
-Gaps in a column that could be fixed.
-Certain clients always funnelled to one person.
-You only see these patterns when you look at the figures.
+But sometimes there are gaps in a column that could be fixed, or certain clients always being funnelled to one person, and you only see these patterns when you look at the figures.

 No-show rate

-Text reminders help because people read texts.
-Deposits help for longer bookings.
-Making cancellation easy helps too, oddly.
-Some no-shows are people who wanted to cancel but felt awkward calling.
+Text reminders help because people actually read texts, and online deposits collected by card at the point of booking help even more because a client who's paid £30 upfront doesn't just not show up.
+Oddly, making cancellation easy helps too, since some no-shows are people who wanted to cancel but felt awkward calling.
 Give them a link and at least you get notice.

 What doesn't matter

-Instagram followers.
-800 locals who book beats 12,000 scattered followers who never will.
+Instagram followers, for a start, because 800 locals who actually book beats 12,000 scattered followers who never will.

-New client numbers on their own.
-Fifty who come once is worse than twenty who keep coming back.
+New client numbers on their own don't mean much either, because fifty who come once is worse than twenty who keep coming back.

-Total revenue without context.
+And total revenue without context is misleading.
 Your biggest week might barely turn a profit if costs were high that week too.

-The numbers worth watching are the ones that tell you what's happening, not the ones that look good.
+The numbers worth watching are the ones that tell you what's changing, so you can act on it before your accountant has to deliver the bad news.